Tanesha Beckford, MD

 Some of these fellowships focus more on the research of domestic and global women’s health issues.
 These programs create physician leaders in education and research in gender-specific medicine, with translation of these concepts to real-life emergency medicine practice.
 Additionally, fellows learn how to promote high-quality and culturally competent care for women, both locally and globally.

 Other women’s health fellowships focus primarily on clinical training in the clinic, urgent care, and emergency department settings.
 These programs allow for additional female and reproductive health training, beyond the usual training in emergency medicine residencies.

 History of the specialty/fellowship pathway

 Originally, women's health was essentially synonymous with reproductive and gynecologic care.
-As such, initial fellowships were geared toward Ob-Gyn physicians.
+As such, initial fellowships were geared toward OB-GYN physicians.
 Because internal medicine physicians and family physicians are also involved in gynecologic care, it was a natural fit for these fellowships to offer training to these physicians as well.
-Over time, interest arose into developing a better understanding of how certain disease states affect women throughout their life.
-Women's health has subsequently expanded, beyond reproductive and gynecologic care, to include the interactions of biological, societal, behavioral, political, and environmental issues on the overall health of women.
-With this expanded vision of the women's health fellowship, it comes as no surprise that psychiatry and emergency medicine physicians are now completing women's health fellowships.
+Over time, interest arose into developing a better understanding of how certain disease states affect women throughout their lives.
+Women’s health has subsequently expanded beyond reproductive and gynecologic care to include the interactions of biological, societal, behavioral, political, psychological, and environmental issues on the overall health of women.
+With this expanded vision of the women’s health fellowship, it comes as no surprise that psychiatry and EM physicians are now completing women’s health fellowships.